rails/rails/guides/source/getting_started.md

 `@article.save` is responsible for saving the model in the database.
 Finally, we redirect the user to the `show` action, which we'll define later.

 TIP: You might be wondering why the `A` in `Article.new` is capitalized above, whereas most other references to articles in this guide have used lowercase.
-In this context, we are referring to the class named `Article` that is defined in `\models\article.rb`.
+In this context, we are referring to the class named `Article` that is defined in `app/models/article.rb`.
 Class names in Ruby must begin with a capital letter.

 TIP: As we'll see later, `@article.save` returns a boolean indicating whether the article was saved or not.